Bardolph-Automation-Inc/bardolph/README.md

 on "Chair
 Side"
 ```
-If a script mentions a name for a light that has not been found or is otherwise
+If a script contains a name for a light that has not been discovered or is
-unavailable, an error is sent to the log, and execution of the script
+otherwise unavailable, an error is sent to the log, but execution of the script
 continues.

 ### Power Command